cletustboone/node-twitter/README.md

 Twitter API client library for node.js
 ======================================

+This is a fork of jdub's node-twitter library that adds one minor feature: notifying of a connection stall when connected to the streaming API.
+As recommended by [Twitter's docs](https://dev.twitter.com/docs/streaming-apis/connecting#Stalls), we check every 90 seconds to see if we've received any data from the stream during that time.
+If so, things are good, but if nothing has been received from Twitter in over 90 seconds, a 'stall' event is emitted.
+You can use that to do with what you wish.

 [node-twitter](https://github.com/jdub/node-twitter) aims to provide a complete, asynchronous client library for the Twitter API, including the REST, search and streaming endpoints.
 It was inspired by, and uses some code from, [@technoweenie](https://github.com/technoweenie)'s [twitter-node](https://github.com/technoweenie/twitter-node).

 ## Requirements